andrewt3000/web_development/README.md

 One simple option is to serve the front end through node.
 This avoids cors setup because everything is served from the same domain.
 You can also put a catch all route in node to serve the root of the spa.

 Pro:
-- Total control of the environment.
-For instance, in the past, I had an issue with aws lambda because it only supporting an older version of node.
+- More control of the environment.
+For instance, you can run any version of node you want (an older version for a legacy app or a cutting edge version to take advantage of new features).
 - No proprietary lock in